 Here is a detailed list of specific travel requirements for traveling to Ghana, Africa.

-Out of pocket expenses: Approximately $3000 (includes airfare, some ground transportation, passport, Visa, weekend lodging, some meals, and incidentals)
+Out of pocket expenses: Ranges from $2000 - $3000 depending on health insurance coverage (includes airfare, some ground transportation, passport, Visa, weekend lodging, some meals, incidentals, and vaccinations)

-Total Cost: Entire ISU internship (Dietetic Internship Tuition and Fees) + Ghana travel abroad experience (Ghana Fee and out of pocket expenses) = $14,878 * Some fees are increasing 1/8/2018.
+Total Cost: Entire ISU internship (Dietetic Internship Tuition and Fees) + Ghana travel abroad experience (Ghana Fee and out of pocket expenses) = $15,084 - $16,084